Skip to the main content.

 The Court of Appeals took issue with the trial court's conclusion that Emily's likelihood of success on appeal was too speculative to warrant a claim affecting the title to the estate property.
 They argued that the trial court's standard was too narrow and failed to fully consider the potential merits of Emily's claims.

-the effect of an appeal
+The effect of an appeal

 Additionally, the Court of Appeals found fault with the trial court's characterization of the first notice of lis pendens as spurious.
 They discussed the legal principle that a notice of lis pendens can be extended when the underlying judgment is appealed, acknowledging Emily's continuing claim to an interest in her mother's property.